Freelancers: How To Harness Your Inner Creativity

 So don’t just dream the ideas, make them work.
 Don’t procrastinate, don’t daydream the project away.
 Ideas are worthless, if you don’t make them happen.

-Editor’s note: This is a contributed post by Peter Brittain, a director of Slinky Web Design.
-He is also author of Northern Lights a web design blog offering advice and strategies on website design, marketing and development.
+Editor’s note: This post is written by Peter Brittain for Hongkiat.com.
+Peter is a director of Slinky Web Design.
+He is also author of Northern Lights, a web design blog offering advice and strategies on website design, marketing and development.
+You can find him on LinkedIn and Twitter.